omarabdelaz1z/College-Study-Notes/Operating Systems/operating_systems_chapter_one_notes.md

     - [1.11: Computing Environments](#21-computing-environments)
     - [1.12: Open-Source Operating Systems](#22-open-source-operating-systems)

+### Modified Points:

+- The dual mode of operation provides us with the means for protecting the operating system from errant users—and errant users from one another.
+We accomplish this protection by designating some of the machine instructions that may cause harm as privileged instructions.

 ### 1.1: What Operating Systems Do?
 - A computer system is divided into: **Hardware**, **Operating System**, **Application Programs** and **Users**.
 - Hardware **provides basic resources** for the system.